top of page

 Just before his death, Christ announced that unleavened bread would be the lawful symbolic replacement for the Lamb of the First Covenant.
 We are now to ‘do this’ in remembrance of him to fulfil our Second Covenant requirement for Passover.

-Having taken bread and having blessed it, he broke it and gave it to them, saying, “This is my body being given on your behalf, DO THIS IN REMEMBRANCE OF ME.
+Having taken bread and having blessed it, he broke it and gave it to them, saying, “This is my body being given on your behalf, do this in remembrance of me”.
 And the cup, likewise after eating, saying, “This is the cup of the new covenant in my blood being poured out on your behalf” (Lk.
 22:19-20; RNT; emphasis added).

 The symbol of a physical lamb served its purpose IN THE FIRST COVENANT - picturing the true Passover Lamb, Jesus Christ, who was to come (Jn.
 1:29, 35; Rev. 12:11).
 That Covenant, with animal sacrifices and the eating of lamb, has ended.
 It has no redeemable purpose or application today.